 Herniated Disc Symptoms in the Lumbar Spine

-Leg pain (also known as sciatica) is the most common symptom associated with a herniated disc in the lumbar spine.
+The most common symptom associated with a herniated disc in the lumbar spine is leg pain (also known as sciatica).
 Approximately 90% of herniated discs occur at L4-L5 and L5-S1, causing pain in the L5 or S1 nerve that radiates down the sciatic nerve.
 Symptoms of a herniated disc at these locations are described below:

 - A herniated disc at lumbar segment 4 and 5 (L4-L5) usually causes L5 nerve impingement.
 In addition to sciatica pain, this type of herniated disc can lead to weakness when raising the big toe and possibly in the ankle, also known as foot drop.
 Numbness and pain can also be felt on top of the foot.